touchlab/KaMPKit/README.md

 ### Goal

-The goal of the KaMP Kit is to facilitate your evaluation of Kotlin Multiplatform (aka KMP).
+The goal of KaMP Kit is to facilitate your evaluation of Kotlin Multiplatform (aka KMP).
 It is a collection of code and tools designed to get you started quickly.

 The KMP ecosystem has generated a lot of excitement, and has evolved very rapidly.
 As a result, there's a lot of old or conflicting documentation, blog posts, tutorials, etc. We, Touchlab, have worked with several teams looking at KMM and KMP, and have found that the **primary** stumbling block is simply getting started.

-The KaMP Kit is designed to get you past that primary stumbling block.
+KaMP Kit is designed to get you past that primary stumbling block.
 You should be able to set up your development environment, clone the repo, and have a running sample app very quickly.
 From there, you can focus on what you want to build.

 #### *Very Important Message!!!*